James Matheson: China and Hong Kong

-Jardine wanted the opium trade to expand in China and despatched Matheson to England to lobby the Government to press the Qing government to further open up trade.
+Jardine wanted the opium trade to expand in China and dispatched Matheson to England to lobby the Government to press the Qing government to further open up trade.
 Matheson's mission proved unsuccessful and he was rebuked by the then British Foreign Secretary the Duke of Wellington.
 In a report, Matheson complained to Jardine over being insulted by an "arrogant and stupid man".
-Matheson expressed his views plainly, contemporaneously describing, "... the Chinese [as] a people characterised by a marvelous degree of imbecility, avarice, conceit and obstinacy..."
+Matheson expressed his views plainly, contemporaneously describing, "... the Chinese [as] a people characterised by a marvellous degree of imbecility, avarice, conceit and obstinacy..."

 Matheson returned to Asia in 1838 and the following year Jardine left for England to continue lobbying.

 Jardine's lobbying efforts proved more effective than his partner's and he succeeded in persuading the new British Foreign Secretary Lord Palmerston to wage war on Qing China.
-The subsequent First Opium War led to the Treaty of Nanking which allowed Jardine Matheson to expand from Canton to Hong Kong and Mainland China.
+The subsequent First Opium War led to the Treaty of Nanking which allowed Jardine Matheson to expand from Canton to Hong Kong and mainland China.

-After Jardine died a bachelor in 1843, his nephews David and Andrew Jardine assisted James Matheson in running the Hong as Tai-Pan.
-Matheson retired as Tai-Pan during the early 1840s and handed over to David Jardine, another nephew of Jardine.
+After Jardine died a bachelor in 1843, his nephews David and Andrew Jardine assisted James Matheson in running the hong as taipan.
+Matheson retired as taipan during the early 1840s and handed over to David Jardine, another nephew of Jardine.